 We continue to adapt the CHECT website to ensure that it is easy to navigate and contains relevant and useful information to visitors.
 The most visited pages remain our white eye and signs and symptoms and 'what causes retinoblastoma' pages.
-We have added an 'events' page to the website, so that we can publish the details of our upcoming support events.
-And, we have launched CHECT TYA - a new website aimed at teenagers and young adults who have had retinoblastoma.
-The website includes blogs written by our members, information and advice and helpful links.
+Our website hits in the last reporting period are at a four-year high reaching over 153,000 people.
+New visitors and time spent on the website was at the highest ever levels-indicating that awareness of CHECT's work and website has increased.